Look at the world of survival gadgets and you'll find an unending assortment of fire starters, tinders, and fire-related paraphernalia.

 If you're lucky enough to be high up in the pristine mountains or to happen upon a natural seep or spring, then you've got nothing to worry about.
 For the rest of us stuck with a pile of snow or a muddy swamp, we're going to want fire to help with the water situation.
 Considering that snow volume to water volume ratio can range anywhere from 5:1 to 30:1 you may be stuck melting 30 liters of snow to be able to drink 1 liter of water.
 That's going to be a LOT quicker if you have a fire.
 For any exposed running or stagnant water, we will want to boil it.
 The only way you're going to accomplish that is with a fire.

 Shelter in this instance can refer to anything from a waterproof shell and insulating clothing to an improvised natural shelter.
 Whatever you have to protect you from the elements.
-To build a properly insulated shelter in a cold environment can be a huge caloric expenditure and a good means of starting a fire may go a long way in helping you survive a cold night.
-Get sweaty from building your shelter, or fall in the stream and get wet and once again fire may be your saving grace to help you get dried off and warmed up again; remember you lose heat 26 times faster when you're wet.
+Building a properly insulated shelter in a cold environment can be a huge caloric expenditure; calories you may not be able to replace.
+A good means of starting a fire may allow you to save calories and more when it comes to surviving a cold night.
+If you get sweaty from building your shelter, or fall in the stream and get wet, fire may once again be your saving grace to dry you off and warm you up again; remember you lose heat 26 times faster when you're wet.

 POSITIVE MENTAL ATTITUDE